servicemeshistio/icpvm/README.md

     systemctl start docker
     ```
 * The root password is `password` in the base VM and it automatically logs in user `db2psc` for which the password is `password`.

+If you want to skip the following IBM Cloud Private Installation procedure, you can download the VM with IBM Cloud Private from this [link](#).

 ## Resource for VM